crafkin/simple-tools-for-research/README.md

 ## Uninformative Git
 I use Git to sync between Overleaf and code on the server.
-Any minor change in Overleaf requires a `git pull origin master`, `git commit -am`, and then `git push origin master` logic.
-I don't need to have informative comments for this process.
+Any minor change in Overleaf requires that I enter `git pull origin master`, `git commit -am`, and then `git push origin master` to push a new figure that Overleaf can see.
+I don't need informative comments for this process and want to do it in one line.
 I defined the aliases `git pp` and `git ppu` [here](gitconfig) that make this a one-step process. *Warning: the only Git comment for pushing it will be "update," so use at your own risk.*